 Minimal change disease

 - Light microscopy is virtually normal but electron microscopy shows widespread fusion of the epithelial cell foot processes on the outside of the glomerular basement membrane.
 Immunofluorescence is usually negative.

-- Most often presents in children aged between 2 and 4 years.
-Accounts for 90% of cases of nephrotic syndrome in children and about 20% of cases in adults.
+- Most often presents in children aged over the age of 1 year.
+The incidence falls dramatically after puberty.
+It accounts for 70-90% of cases of nephrotic syndrome in children and about 15% of cases in adults.

 - Clinical features: nephrotic syndrome with selective proteinuria; normal renal function, normal blood pressure, normal complement levels; increased risk of infections, especially urinary tract infections and pneumococcal peritonitis (therefore give prophylactic penicillin if oedematous).

 - Associated with atopy in children, especially those who are HLA-DR7-positive.

 - May also be related to underlying Hodgkin's disease in adults.